Your checklist for making a Will

 You can leave everything to one person, such as your spouse or partner, but you should consider who will inherit your estate if they die before you.
 Alternatively, you can leave gifts or cash to other people or organisations.

-It is not always possible to equally and fairly distribute your assets between your loved ones.
-To make things easier, ask those you care about if there's anything particular they'd like you to leave them.
+Specify who and what you'd like your loved ones to receive.
+It's not always possible to distribute your assets equally.
+You could ask them if there's anything they'd like you to leave them.

 Request your gift in Wills guide